townsean/trijam-171/README.md

 # trijam-171
 Source code for Ashley's Trijam #171 entry.
 The theme is "Watch your step."
+I like to add an additional constraint of only being able to use native HTML and JavaScript with no HTML5 canvas.

 [Trijam](https://itch.io/jam/trijam-171) is a weekly game jam where the goal is to create a game in under 3 hours of development time.

 Total Dev Time: < 3 hours.
 I was able to leverage some code from a previous Trijam.

 ## Synopsis